PAIN, PRIDE AND PROGRESS: The decade shaping Joplin since the May 22, 2011 tornado

 On May 23, 2011, one day after the storm, FEMA issued an amendment to offer critical emergency needs for Jasper and Newton counties, including emergency protective measures funding.
 Former Missouri Gov. Jay Nixon also took swift action, activating the Missouri National Guard for debris removal and signing several executive orders to support Joplin’s recovery efforts.

 Within 24 hours of the tornado, more than 800 police cars, 300 ambulances, 400 fire trucks, and 1,100 emergency responders arrived to assist with tornado response.
 More than 400 public safety agencies from at least five states made way to provide mutual aid, according to FEMA.
 More than 13 federal agencies and 820 FEMA employees helped with the Joplin response and recovery efforts at peak staffing.
-Then-standing U.S. president Barack Obama traveled to Joplin later in May to visit some of the areas hit hardest and meet with several survivors.
+Then-standing U.S. president Barack Obama traveled to Joplin later in May to visit some of the hardest-hit areas and meet with several survivors.

 As more help arrived, efforts turned to cleaning up Joplin and searching for survivors.